 This story is about the culture shock that I got when I landed at Gíserorí.
 For starters, I was coming from St. Mary’s, a place where the language we spoke was Ki-Embu spoken in an English accent.
 We never for once spoke Swahili or its hippier version- sheng.

 The only sheng we knew was what we overheard from girls of Sacred Heart-who would never come to within one kilometre of ourselves- and from the Lyrical Tongue Twister E-Sir when he said ‘Ukiachilia mahewa/maze DJ unatubeba/ A-Uuuuwiii….’

-So you can imagine how much of a shock I got into when I landed at Gíserorí and was thrown in the mi with guys from boarding schools like Kamuthatha, Kigumo Boarding, and Plainsview.
+So you can imagine how much of a shock I got into when I landed at Gíserorí and was thrown in the mix with guys from boarding schools like Kamuthatha, Kigumo Boarding, and Plainsview Academy.
 Heck, my desk mate was from Moi Forces or some school of the sort.
 Ngai!

 There was really not much difference between us who were from day schools and those who came from Kianjokoma Boarding and Kubukubu.
 Those ones would call a motorcycle ‘piki’ and feel jolly proud of it.
 Kina Lewis Kadema of Karigiri Boarding were even worse.

 I, tragically, found myself in the same dormitory cube with people from Nairobi.
 Kina Buvick Bundi and Mathenge and Patrick Kisalu were from the very city-ish parts of the city.
 Roby, besides coming from Nairobi, also came from a rich family.
 The lesser being in that cube was Morris Munyoroku, but even he came from Dallas Estate, Embu.
 And he had schooled at Lions School, Embu.